armory/docs/content/en/armory-enterprise/armory-admin/Secrets/secrets-vault.md

 ### 2. Token authentication

 This method is not recommended, but it is supported if you choose to use it.
-We recommend this for testing and development purposes only.
-For token authentication, you need to have a `VAULT_TOKEN` environment variable set in the Halyard container of the Operator pod (or in the Halyard machine if using plain Halyard) as well as each of the services.
+Armory recommends this for testing and development purposes only.
+For token authentication, you need to have a `VAULT_TOKEN` environment variable set in the Halyard container of the Operator pod as well as each of the services.

 Use the following configuration to enable Vault secrets using token auth:

-{{< tabs name="token" >}}
-{{% tabbody name="Operator" %}}

 Add the following snippet to the `SpinnakerService` manifest: